 datapackage.jsonmetadata quality in general which is important for all sorts of things you can do with Data Packages.

-LH: We are going to work on extend the geographic scope and other various details—user friendliness, interpolation, data quality issues—so no big changes, just further work in the same direction.
+In the coming days, we are going to extend the geographic scope and other various details---user friendliness, interpolation, data quality issues---so no big changes, just further work in the same direction.